 Beautiful inks in a tall narrow bottle

-The ink is made by hand, in house by the Birmingham Pen Company.
-They make the ink from raw ingredients at the factory, fill and label the bottles and ship it out.
+The ink is made by hand, in house, by the Birmingham Pen Co. at their factory from raw ingredients.
+They control the complete process for manufacturing, filling and labeling he bottles and shipping it out.
 This is not a case of a company having a manufacturer produce ink under a house label.
-Birmingham says they use seven ingredients to make their ink.
-A diluent in the form of highly purified laboratory grade water to ensure consistency.
+Birmingham says seven ingredients are involved in their ink.
+A diluent, highly purified laboratory grade water to ensure consistency.
 A thickener to control feathering.
-Humectants which influences the time to dry.
-Lubricants and surfactants for flow and ink performance, a preservative to provide shelf life for safe long-term use and storage Finally, colorants in the form of powder dyes to colour the ink.
+Humectants to influence the time to dry.
+Lubricants and surfactants for flow and ink performance.
+A preservative to provide shelf life for safe long-term use and storage.
+Finally, colorants in the form of powder dyes to colour the ink.

-The inks come in a 30 ml, 60 ml and 120 ml bottle (with an eyedropper).
+The inks come three sizes of bottles: 30 ml, 60 ml and 120 ml (the 120 ml bottle comes with an eyedropper).
 I have selected the 60 ml as it is a good tall bottle and will be easy to fill pens with large nibs.
+I must say, thanks for the good selection of a tall narrow bottle.

 Crisp - The Crisp Formula fountain pen inks are manufactured and bottled by hand in-house.
 These inks are formulated to perform well with a variety of premium, mid range, and discount papers.